ovokll/SRv6-vritual-machine/README.md

 Ultimately forming a linear topology from `hostA` to `hostD`
 ## Usage
 Here is a small example provided to understand how to use it.
 The service at host B will reverse the case of the first five English letters of the TCP packets passing through.
-1.Set up SRV6 forwarding
+1) Set up SRV6 forwarding
 Run the `route.sh` file prepared for each host.
-2.Enable the Reverse Letter Service
+2) Enable the Reverse Letter Service
 Use the `make` command in `hostB` to compile the prepared code, run it with `sudo insmod reverse_letter.ko`, and finally stop the service using `sudo rmmod reverse_letter`.
-3.Sending Message
+3) Sending Message
 Sending some messages from `hostA` to `hostD`.